 Upon arrival to the HPL, the kindergarten students were split into five groups and got to experience testing at five different stations.
 The stations included climbing into the Bod Pod, taking a sit and reach test, performing a distance jump test, executing situps and pushups, and talking about mental health.
 After each student in the group was able to experience some extent of these tests, they were then taught the importance and impacts of the specific test and how it affects the human body.
 Allowing these kindergarteners to experience the different parts of the HPL enabled them to receive demonstrations of what ways human performance can be tested and understand the importance of taking care of their bodies.

-Learn more about the Human Performance Lab, including tests and measurements that are available for a nominal fee to the public.
+Learn more about the Department of Kinesiology’s Human Performance Lab, including tests and measurements that are available for a nominal fee to the public.